stevenruidigao/dolphin-old/Readme.md

 * Processor
     * Apple A7 processor or newer.
 * Ram
-    * Atleast 1GB of Ram.
+    * At least 1GB of Ram.

 Dolphin can only be installed on devices that satisfy the above requirements.
 Attempting to install on an unsupported device will fail and display an error message.